bnzo/laravel-fintecture/README.md

 </div>

-## ⚠️ This package is under developement, do not use it in production. ⚠️
+## ⚠️ Package under developement, do not use it in production. ⚠️

 ## Installation